Diagnosing and Fixing High Water Pressure at Your Home

 - Are your appliances making as much noise as your children?

-- Do your appliances that use water undergo frequent breakdowns?
+- Do your appliances that use water undergoes frequent breakdowns?